Developing academic English

 Use of single phrases to represent whole processes

-Nominalisation gives you guidance on the use of the noun forms of verbs, with examples from both the natural and social sciences.
+Nominalisation is when verbs and adjectives are turned into nouns or noun phrases.
 The following advanced activity from the University of Southampton allows you to practise using noun phrases to develop a more concise and formal writing style.

 Use of prepositions